fmahoudeau/MiCT-Net-PyTorch/README.md

 # MiCT-Net for Video Classification

 This is an implementation of the Mixed Convolutional Tube (MiCT) on PyTorch with a ResNet backbone.
 The model predicts the human action in each video from a list of 101 classes.
 It achieves **63.2 top-1 accuracy** on the UCF-101 dataset when tested with video clips of 16 frames.
-It is based on the work by Y. Zhou, X. Sun, Z-J Zha and W. Zeng described in this [Microsoft Research](https://www.microsoft.com/en-us/research/uploads/prod/2018/05/Zhou_MiCT_Mixed_3D2D_CVPR_2018_paper.pdf) paper.
+It is based on the work by Y. Zhou, X. Sun, Z-J Zha and W. Zeng described in this [paper](https://www.microsoft.com/en-us/research/uploads/prod/2018/05/Zhou_MiCT_Mixed_3D2D_CVPR_2018_paper.pdf) from Microsoft Research.

 This repository includes: